How to Train Your Dragon (novel series): How to Steal a Dragon's Sword (2011)

-Hiccup finds the crown under Flashburn's school, guarded by an ancient small brown dragon called the Wodensfang.
+Hiccup finds the crown under Flashburn's school, guarded by an ancient small brown dragon called Wodensfang.
 Hiccup wins the competition and is declared winner until Snotlout throws a stone at his head, knocking Hiccup's helmet off and revealing his Slavemark.
 Since Hiccup is a slave, he is disqualified from the competition and exiled from his tribe.
 Alvin is declared the new king and declares war on the dragons.
 Furious arrives and the war begins.
 Only Windwalker and Toothless stay faithful and bring Hiccup to safety.
 Hiccup discovers he has the map to find the Dragon Jewel and triumphantly cries: "This is not the end!
 I will be back!"